TheBlob42/idea-which-key/README.md

 <details>
 <summary><b>Caveats</b></summary>

-##### Insert Mode
+##### Insert & Operator-Pending Mode

 This will never block insert mode mappings in order to enable mappings like `imap jk <Esc>` without interfering with characters you actually want to type.
-It also should¹ not interfere with operator commands or motions which are not "real" mappings like `hjkl`, `d`, `f`, etc.

-¹*If you encounter any weird behavior please open an issue, as there might be edge cases not covered yet*

-##### Ending On A Special Key

-If you end your "unknown key sequence" on a special key (`<Esc>`, `<Tab>`, any combination with `Control`, `Alt` etc.) this option will not work as expected and your previous keys will still be executed.
-The reason is that Which-Key can't intercept those key presses and does not realize that it should not process any previous keys.
-See also the [Known Issues](#known-issues) section for more information on the matter
+Similar we also do not block any operator-pending mode key presses (e.g. for `d`, `f` etc.)

 </details>

 ### Order